 Now that we know what kind of water is best, it’s only natural to wonder how much of it we should drink.
 Chances are you’ve heard the adage, “Everyone should drink 8 glasses of water a day.”
 But this hardly takes individual needs and variations into account.
 For example, if you’ve spent the day indoors eating a lot of hydrating foods with your meals, you are going to need fewer glasses of water than, for example, a pregnant woman who is outside walking on a hot day.
 Just drinking when you are thirsty is not always practical, either; as we saw above, thirst can be a sign of dehydration.

-The Save Our Bones Program is always about balance, and that is true for water consumption, too.
+The Osteoporosis Reversal Program is always about balance, and that is true for water consumption, too.
 Forcing yourself to drink massive amounts of water is not a good idea, and neither is neglecting to bring water along while running errands or spending time outdoors.

 As a general guideline, consuming half your body weight in ounces of water is a good goal.
 That would mean that a 150-pound adult would aim for 75 ounces of water daily.
 Of course, it’s a good idea to vary this amount according to activity level, overall fitness, watery food consumption, and lifestyle.
 Again, a general guideline is to vary this amount by 20% less or more water depending on various factors.
 And of course, any time you feel thirsty, by all means, drink!
 But hopefully, drinking pure water will become second-nature so that you won’t feel thirsty.